THE INTERNATIONAL COIN DESIGN

 - Entrants take the responsibility of sending the works to the described address and bear the expense.
 Japan Mint is not responsible for any damages of the works caused under the shipment.

 - Japan Mint obtains the copyright of the prizewinning works.

-- In case that prizewinners violate any parties’ copyrights and/or any other rights in terms of the prizewinning works, the winners shall be blamed for the infringement.
+- In case that disputes with third persons occur over copy rights and any other rights in regard to the submitted works, the entrants shall be blamed for the disputes and shall solve them.

-- The prizewinning works might be revised if Japan Mint uses them for the designs of coins or medals.
+- The submitted works might be revised when Japan Mint uses them for the designs of medals.

 - Japan Mint cannot accept any inquiries referring to the results of the competition.

 Please attach your paper on the reverse side of your sketches and send to the address described below.
 The paper should be written in Japanese or English and consist of:

 - Telephone number, Fax number and E-mail address

 - Name of your school (entrants in STUDENT category only)

 - Theme and brief description of your designs